daizutabi/pptxlib/docs/getting-started/quickstart.md

 App().presentations.close()
 ```

-This guide will help you get started with pptxlib quickly.
+This guide demonstrates the core features of pptxlib through practical examples.
-We'll create a simple presentation with a title slide
+You'll learn how to create a presentation with multiple slides and shapes.
-and a content slide.

 ## Creating a New App

-You can create a new instance of the PowerPoint application
+Initialize the PowerPoint application using the [`App`][pptxlib.app.App] class:
-by calling the [`App`][pptxlib.app.App] class.

 ```python exec="1" source="material-block"
 from pptxlib import App